guochengqian/PU-GCN/README.md

     ```
 4. Optional.
 The original meshes of PU1K dataset is avaialble in [Goolge Drive](https://drive.google.com/file/d/1tnMjJUeh1e27mCRSNmICwGCQDl20mFae/view?usp=sharing)

-### Train
+### Train on PU1K (Random input)

+**note**: If you favor uniform inputs, you have to retrain all models.
+Otherwise, the results might be really bad.
+To train with uniform inputs, simply add `--fps` in the command line below.
+We provide the **pretrained PU-GCN on PU-GAN's dataset using the uniform inputs** [here](https://drive.google.com/file/d/1xdG3hUomPoUhdusuYjHqCyl8YMBwYrZg/view?usp=share_link) in case it is needed.

-Train models.
-Our pretrained models are available [Google Drive](https://drive.google.com/file/d/1vusBIw7sd69gnyaeoWMiGaPHfkyHM5Qb/view?usp=sharing)
+To train models on PU1K using **random inputs**.
+Our pretrained models (PU-GCN on PU1K random and other models) are available [Google Drive](https://drive.google.com/file/d/1vusBIw7sd69gnyaeoWMiGaPHfkyHM5Qb/view?usp=sharing)

+To train on other dataset, simply change the `--data_dir` to locate to your data file.

 -  PU-GCN
     ```shell